containrrr/shepherd/README.md

     docker service create --name shepherd \
                           --replicas 1 \
                           --constraint "node.role==manager" \
+                          --env SLEEP_TIME="5m" \
                           --mount type=bind,source=/var/run/docker.sock,target=/var/run/docker.sock,ro \
                           mazzolino/shepherd

-Shepherd will try to update your services every 5 minutes.
+Shepherd will try to update your services every 5 minutes by default.
+You can adjust this value using the `SLEEP_TIME` variable.

 ## How does it work?